anshhuman-chaurasia/anshhuman-chaurasia/README.md

 🔧 Mechanical Engineer | 💡 Problem Solver | 🚀 Innovator

-A passionate mechanical engineer with a love for problem-solving and innovation.
+I am a passionate mechanical engineer with a love for problem-solving and innovation.

 Hailing from Pune, India, I have always been captivated by the profound principles of mechanics and their practical applications in our daily lives.